MP-Anselin/UniversityDatabaseApp_java/use-docker.md

    Replace `<eg server ip addr>` with the IP address you determined earlier.

 1. Return to the Eureka Dashboard in your browser and refresh the screen.
-You should see that `ADMINISTRATOR-SERVICE`, `TEACHER-SERVICE`, `STUDENTS-SERVICE` and `UNIVERSITY-SERVICE` are now registered.
+You should see that `DIRECTOR-SERVICE`, `TEACHER-SERVICE`, `STUDENTS-SERVICE` and `UNIVERSITY-SERVICE` are now registered.

 1. In a second browser tab, go to http://localhost:6666.
 This is the web interface you just deployed and you should be able to view, list and search for account information.